SocketPro performance comparison with window communication framework (WCF) and RabbitMQ

 Figure 1: Performance comparison between SocketPro and WCF for cross-application communication at the same machine

 In regards to exchange of ADO.NET objects, SocketPro is typically 2 times faster than WCF for a small set of records, and about 4 or 6 times faster than WCF for middle or large-size sets of records.
-If the SocketPro request batch feature is used, improvement will be considerably better especially for small set of records.
+If the SocketPro request async/batch feature is used, improvement will be considerably better especially for small set of records.

 Cross-machine communication: The below Figure 2 shows you performance comparison data for cross-machine communication case.